ssacidy/Ubuntu-20.04-Documentation/README.md

 •	DHCP: I will be configuring Dynamic Host Configuration Protocol to dish out IP addresses for clients.

 •	Squid: Squid is a transparent proxy server, that we will use to block traffic on the internal network.

+I will be running my Ubuntu Server 20.04 on a virtual machine using VMware Workstation.
+In order to run VMware Workstation, your PC must be capable of running a hypervisor.
+You can download the Ubuntu Server 20.04 directly from the ubuntu website with a simple google search.